osamajomaa/MARC/README.md

 **Medical Subject Heading**: It's a unified medical vocabulary that index papers in PubMed.
 It's organized in a DAG structure and contains 16 top level categories and over 27K terms altogether.
 MARC used MeSH to group the mouse and human papers in the citation networks into different classes of research

 ### How Does MARC Work?
 MARC first collects the mouse and human paper data from Uniprot-GOA database.
-It parses the gene association files for mouse and human to extract the protein the paper data.
-From the PMIDs for the mouse and human papers, it queries another database which is Scopus to get the citation list for each mouse paper.
-It then stores the paper and citation data in pickled files on disk.
-To get the MeSH vocabulary data, MARC parses the bin file that contains the entire vocabulary and store it in a special structure on disk.
+It parses the mouse and human gene association files to extract the protein the paper data.
+From the mouse and human PMIDs (PMID is the PubMed Identifier for a paper), it queries another database which is Scopus to get the citation list for each mouse paper.
+It then stores the paper and citation data in a pickled files on disk.
+To get the MeSH vocabulary data, MARC parses the MeSH file that contains the entire vocabulary in bin format and stores it in a special structure on disk.
 Finally, MARC reads the paper, protein and mesh data from the files on disk and dump the data in MARC Database.
+To build the citation networks, MARC pulls the paper and mesh data from the database, build the graph files in GEXF format using a graph file building algorithm.
+This algorithm filters the papers based on a) a minimum depth for the MeSH terms (they are annotated to) in MeSH tree and b) the number of papers in each MeSH category.
+The output graph file can be rendered using Gefi which is a graph visualization software.
+Or it could be converted to a graphml format using Gefi and rendered using Cytoscape.

 ### What Is MARC Composed Of?
 MARC is comprised of:<br>